John Galt (novelist): Return, debts and health problems

-Despite failing health (following a trip over a tree root whilst in Canada), Galt was involved in another colonial business venture, the British American Land Company, which was formed to develop lands in the Eastern Townships of Lower Canada (now Quebec).
+Galt was involved in another colonial business venture, the British American Land Company, which was formed to develop lands in the Eastern Townships of Lower Canada (now Quebec).
 Galt served as secretary but was forced to resign in December 1832 because of his health.
-By this stage his spinal injury was not only crippling him but also affecting his speech and handwriting.
+By this stage, his spinal injury was crippling him.
+A series of strokes affected his speech and handwriting, and he had great difficulty walking.
+Unable to write, he dictated a two volume Autobiography which sold well.